 Nach Baliye 9: Shraddha Arya And Alam Makkar To Be Eliminated; Vishal-Madhurima Among Top 5 Jodis!

 From ex-couple Vishal Aditya Singh and Madhurima Tuli's fight to judges arguing with the contestants - Nach Baliye 9 has always been in the news for all the wrong reasons.
 The show has also been hitting the headlines for its eliminations.
-Last week, there was no eviction, but this time, it is being said that Shraddha Arya and Alam Makkar get eliminated.
+Last week, there was no eviction, but this time, it is being said that Shraddha Arya and Alam Makkar might get eliminated.

 Shraddha-Alam To Be Eliminated